Yuan-ManX/audio-development-tools/README.md

 * [edge-tts](https://github.com/rany2/edge-tts) - Use Microsoft Edge's online text-to-speech service from Python (without needing Microsoft Edge/Windows or an API key).
 * [Vocode](https://docs.vocode.dev/) - Vocode is an open-source library for building voice-based LLM applications.
 * [TTS-dataset-tools](https://github.com/youmebangbang/TTS-dataset-tools) - Automatically generates TTS dataset using audio and associated text.
 Make cuts under a custom length.
 Uses Google Speech to text API to perform diarization and transcription or aeneas to force align text to audio.
+* [Elevenlabs](https://github.com/elevenlabs/elevenlabs-python) - The official Python API for ElevenLabs text-to-speech software.
+Eleven brings the most compelling, rich and lifelike voices to creators and developers in just a few lines of code.

 ## <span id="svs">Singing Voice Synthesis (SVS)</span>